 Our measures Scale Our current performance (2019) Why is this measure important?
-4.1 Mean annual urban runoff volume reduction. f volume reduction. reductions from urban area the desire to reduce the ad that increases in stormwate This measure focuses on runoff volume reductions from urban areas, reflecting the desire to reduce the adverse impact that increases in stormwater runoff have on waterways.
-The targets (see below) Region 22 Gigalitres/year aim to remove a majority of anticipated increases in stormwater runoff in targeted locations where our waterways are most vulnerable to flow increases.
-4.2a Mean annual Total Suspended Solids (TSS) Catchment 83,000 tonnes/year These measures focus on how well we are employing water management techniques prevented from discharging to receiving waters. ^j Region 211,000 tonnes/year to improve water quality by measuring the reduction in two key pollutants transferred to 4.2b Mean annual Total Nitrogen (TN) prevented Catchment 7564 tonnes/year receiving environments.
-This will help protect the health of Port Phillip Bay and Western Port. from discharging to receiving waters.
-Region 20,363 tonnes/year • 4.3 Volume of water secured for the environment to improve Catchment Not applicable This measure drives the contribution of IWM to environmental entitlements, which are important for waterways where natural flow waterway health.
-Region 22.6 Gigalitres/year patterns have been significantly altered by bulk water supply and/or irrigation diversions.
+4.1 Mean annual urban runoff volume reduction.
+Catchment 6 Gigalitres/year This measure focuses on runoff volume reductions from urban areas, reflecting the desire to reduce the adverse impact that increases in stormwater runoff have Region 22 Gigalitres/year on waterways.
+The targets (see below) aim to remove a majority of anticipated increases in stormwater runoff in targeted locations where our waterways are most vulnerable to flow increases.
+4.2a Mean annual Total Suspended Solids (TSS) Catchment 18,000 tonnes/year These measures focus on how well we are employing water management techniques prevented from discharging to receiving waters. j Region 211,000 tonnes/year to improve water quality by measuring the reduction in two key pollutants transferred to receiving environments.
+4.2b Mean annual Total Nitrogen (TN) prevented Catchment 932 tonnes/year These targets will protect the health of Port Phillip Bay and Western Port. from discharging to receiving waters. j Region 20,363 tonnes/year 4.3 Volume of water secured for the environment to improve Catchment 17 Gigalitres/year This measure drives the contribution of IWM to environmental entitlements, which are important for waterways waterway health. aterway health.
+Region 22.6 Gigalitres/year where natural flow pat significantly altered by where natural flow patterns have been significantly altered by bulk water supply and/or irrigation diversions.

-11 Gigalitres/year and 70 Gigalitres/year of mean annual urban runoff volume reduction by 2030 for the catchment and the Greater Melbourne Region respectively
+21 Gigalitres/year and 70 Gigalitres/year of mean annual urban runoff volume reduction by 2030 for the catchment and the Greater Melbourne Region respectively

-19 Gigalitres/year and 197 Gigalitres/year of mean annual urban runoff volume reduction by 2050 for the catchment and Greater Melbourne Region respectively
+71 Gigalitres/year and 197 Gigalitres/year of mean annual urban runoff volume reduction by 2050 for the catchment and the Greater Melbourne Region respectively

-Remove TSS and TN to achieve the marine pollutant load objectives for the Port Phillip Bay and Western Port, as specified in the Environment Reference Standards 2021^k
+Remove TSS and TN to achieve the marine pollutant load objectives for the Port Phillip Bay and Western Port, as specified in the Environment Reference Standards 2021k

-53.9 Gigalitres/year of water secured for the environment to improve waterway health by 2032 for the Greater Melbourne Region (as per the Central and Gippsland Region Sustainable Water Strategy)
+28 Gigalitres/year and 53.9 Gigalitres/year of water secured for the environment to improve waterway health by 2032 for the catchment and the Greater Melbourne Region respectively (as per the Central and Gippsland Region Sustainable Water Strategy)